LEDazzio01/Simplest-Conformal-Prediction/README.md

 # Simplest-Conformal-Prediction

-Minimal, educational implementations of **Conformal Prediction** — designed to show the core ideas as simply as possible.
+Minimaled educational implementations of **Conformal Prediction**, designed to show the core ideas as simply as possible.